 Explore Main Street

 Your trip to Breckenridge is not complete until you take a few hours to just stroll down Main Street.
 A bluebird day is warm enough to stay comfortable, but still has just enough chill to justify a cup of coffee from Clint’s, The Crown or Cabin Coffee, all conveniently located on Main.
 Visit the Welcome Center to help plan the rest of your stay, and take in the views at Blue River Plaza.
 Visit the Tap House and Dancing Pines tasting room, or play a game of Horseshoes over at Kenosha Steakhouse.
-Grab a beer on the patio at Rocky Mountain Underground (RMU) , and find plenty of Breckenridge souvenirs to take to family and friends who weren’t lucky enough to join you on the trip.
-Visit during Spring Fever, throughout March and April, and enjoy merchant discounts and perks that you won’t find any other time of year.
+Grab a beer on the patio at Rocky Mountain Underground (RMU), and find plenty of Breckenridge souvenirs to take to family and friends who weren’t lucky enough to join you on the trip.
+Throughout March and April, enjoy merchant discounts and perks that you won’t find any other time of year.

 Fulfill Your Appetite